lalamove/challenge/backend.md

  - Python

 **Solution requirements:**
- - Must be stored in git repository (you can send it as zip file, github or bitbucket link, dropbox public folder, etc.).
+ - Source code must be stored in git repository (you can send it as zip file, github or bitbucket link, dropbox public folder, etc.).
  - Must run in Docker container(s). `DOCKERFILE` and `docker-compose.yml` must be provided.
  - Must be horizontally scalable.
  - There is no specific requirements regarding documentation, architecture, etc. but **we expect your solution to be production ready**